Daniel-Krueger/daniel-krueger.github.io/_posts/2026/2026-02-01-Single-row-edit-add-new.md

   - WEBCON BPS
   - Private
 tags:
- - Data sources
+  - Item list
- - REST
+  - Form rules
 excerpt:
-    "Setup an App Registration to use the SharePoint REST API"
+    "Adds an action to the single edit dialog to create a new row directly from the dialog."
 bpsVersion: 2025.1.1.44,2026.1.1.45
 ---